Stephen H. Long Trail 1819 — 1820

 Map of Stephen H. Long Trail

-In 2008 I follow the trail of Stephen H. Long, who was sent by secretary of war John C. Calhoun to explore first the Missouri with his main branches and then the Red River, Arkansas and Mississippi above the mouth of the Missouri.
+In 2008 I follow the trail of Stephen H. Long, who was sent by the secretary of war John C. Calhoun to explore first the Missouri with his main branches and then the Red River, Arkansas and Mississippi above the mouth of the Missouri.
 Due to the missing knowledge about the vast area, the expedition was sentenced to fail.
 In the following year, it was changed to explore the Eastern Rockies — with again non–realistic aims.

-Due to lack of time, I decide to start my trail at Council Bluffs, close to Omaha, Nebraska, as I have been traveling this leg already a couple of times on my other trails.
+Due to lack of time, I decide to start my trail at Council Bluffs, close to Omaha, Nebraska, because I have been traveling this leg already a couple of times on my other trails.

-Juny 7th, 1820, the expedition set off with the new order to explore the Eastern Rockies.
-They followed on horse approximately the course of Platte and South Platte River up to the Rockies.
-They arrived on July 6th.
+June 7th, 1820, the expedition set off with the new order to explore the Eastern Rockies.
+They followed on horse approximately the course of the Platte and South Platte River up to the Rockies.
+They arrived there on July 6th.
 Along the mountain range, they traveled south.
-July 13th they arrived at the foot of Pikes Peak.
+July 13th, they arrived at the foot of Pikes Peak.
 Pike was not able to climb the mountain, but Edwin James was the first white men to be known at the summit.
 If you drive up to the summit by car today and you fight the high altitude of more than 14000ft, it is nearly unbelievable how the small group made it to the top — with bad clothing and barely something to eat and drink!

 A lot of people thought, that this expedition was a fail.
 But from the view of a botanist, zoologist and map drawer it was a big success.
-The main problem have been the unrealistic aims set by congress due to lack of knowledge of the vast country.
+The main problem have been the unrealistic aims set by the congress due to lack of knowledge of the vast country.

-The daily trails are in preparations
+The first daily trails are online, the rest is in preparation